-- 15.1 There shall be no branch transfers after the completion of admission process. - 15.2 The student seeking transfer to this college from other University/institutions should obtain NoC from the college and apply to Department of Technical Education, Government of Telangana, Telangana State.
-The student, on transfer, shall pass additional courses, from the courses prescribed in the curriculum of AR20, up to the class/semester preceding the class/semester into which the student is admitted, if he had not studied those courses or their equivalents, or failed in those courses at the previous institution.
+15.1 There shall be no branch transfers after the completion of admission process.

+15.2 The students seeking transfer to this college from other Universities/institutions should obtain NoC from the college and apply to Department of Technical Education, Government of Telangana, and Telangana state.
+The student, on transfer, shall pass additional courses, from the courses, from the courses prescribed in the curriculum of AR22, upto the class/ semester preceding the class/ semester into which the student is admitted, if he had not studied those courses or their equivalents, or failed in those courses at the previous institution.